-On the other hand, the 2021 4Runner includes Toyota Safety Sense P (TSS-P) with a Pre-Collision System with Pedestrian Detection (PCS w/PD), Lane Departure Alert (LDA), Automatic High Beams (AHB), and Dynamic Radar Cruise Control (DRCC).
+On the other hand, the 2021 4Runner includes Toyota Safety Sense P (TSS-P) with Pre-Collision System with Pedestrian Detection (PCS w/PD), Lane Departure Alert (LDA), Automatic High Beams (AHB), and Dynamic Radar Cruise Control (DRCC).
 Additionally, the 4Runner SR5 4x4 comes standard with Hill Start Assist Control (HAC) and Downhill Assist Control (DAC).
-As of September 2020, Ford doesn't list Hill Start Assist and Downhill Assist Control as expected features for the 2021 Bronco base.
+Hill Descent Control™ is an available feature of Ford Co-Pilot360®.

 All new Toyotas come with ToyotaCare which includes factory-scheduled maintenance and 24/7 Roadside Assistance.
 The maintenance plans lasts for 2 years or 25,000 miles, whichever comes first, plus Roadside Assistance for 2 years and unlimited mileage.

-For off-roading, the 2021 4Runner SR5 offers a higher ground clearance of 9.6 in. compared to the expected 8.3-in. clearance of the 2021 Bronco Base 4-Door.
+For off-roading capability advantages out of the box, the 2021 4Runner SR5 offers a higher ground clearance of 9.6 in. compared to the 8.4-in. ground clearance for the 2021 Bronco Base 4-Door.

 Ford, EcoBoost and Ford Copilot360 are trademarks of Ford Motor Company